-Master of Science in applied behavior analysis (online)
+Master of Science in Applied Behavior Analysis (online)

 This is an interactive, discussion-based, online, program that trains practitioners extensively in Applied Behavior Analysis, with a focus on treating autism.
 Students obtain their degree in five consecutive semesters beginning in the fall each year as a cohort model.
 Field placement assistance is provided, and field work is integrated throughout the coursework.
 Students will be prepared to complete the required supervised field work and sit for the Board-Certified Behavior Analyst (BCBA) examination.
 Wayne State University offers a challenging, but supportive environment, preparing students to provide excellent care in Applied Behavior Analysis.